-When someone wears that mask it will have their head and face completely covered in a rubber-like material of green-colored skin color.
+When someone wears that mask they will have their head and face completely covered in a rubber-like material of green-colored skin color.
 Why green?
 Well, the mask itself has been painted a green color.
 That’s about the best explanation I came up with.

 13/20.
 The Spectre (DC Comics)